turingschool/curriculum/source/projects/dinner_dash.markdown

 * "Press 1 to confirm the order, 2 to repeat, or 3 to cancel."
 * The result of the call updates the order in the database and sends an email to the customer.

+### PDF menu

+I can view and download a pdf version of the menu--available to both admins who may wish to print menus for the storefront and unauthenticated users who may want a copy of the menu.

+* PDF is dynamically generated to reflect current menu items, categories, and prices
+* PDF shows the restaurant logo
+* When I view the menu as a pdf, I am offered a download link on the pdf itself.
+This link does not render on the downloaded pdf.

 ## Evaluation Process

 For the evaluation we'll work through the expectations above and look at the